harvard-cs263/harvard-cs263.github.io/rst/writeup-network-attacks.rst

 .. caution::

     The deadlines for all assignments are on Canvas.
-Deadlines are enforced to the minute (based on pull request/push times, not commit times), and the course late policy is a 10% deduction per 8 hours of lateness.
+Deadlines are enforced to the minute, and the course late policy is a 10% deduction per 8 hours of lateness.

     Note that the Travis tests can take a while, and no testing-related extensions will be granted.